laviniaflorentina/Tutorials/README.md

 # About this ... :dizzy:

-# :construction: ...
-Work in Progress ... :construction:

 There are many tutorials, courses and papers already published regarding these topics ... _Why another one?!_ Because this one is meant to summarize all the others!

 When I first started to learn about all this it felt to be overwhelming to follow up with the new technology tools.